fieldtrip/website/development/datastructure.md

 - freq
 - pos

-To document the data fields unambiguously, the data structure can include  a "dimord" field that specifies the order of the dimensions, and that links each of the dimensions to the corresponding metadata field.
+To document the data fields unambiguously, the data structure can include a `dimord` field that specifies the order of the dimensions, and that links each of the dimensions to the corresponding metadata field.

 1. A data structure can have a single `dimord` field; in that case the dimord refers to the most important data field in the structure.
 2. A data structure can have a one or multiple `xxxdimord` fields, where xxx refers to the data parameter.
 For example `powspctrmdimord` to document `powspctrm`, and `cohspctrmdimord` to document `cohspctrm`.